Primary biliary cirrhosisPrimary biliary cholangitis; PBC

 - Cholesterol and lipoprotein blood tests

-Other tests that can help diagnose this disease are:
+Other tests that can help measure how severe liver disease may be include:

 The goal of treatment is to ease symptoms and prevent complications.